js-joda/js-joda/README.md

 + Popular javascript date libraries like moment or date-utils are wrappers around the native javascript Date object, providing syntactic sugar.
 The native Date object always consist of a date, time and a timezone part.

-+ In opposite to that, Joda.js is a standalone date and time implementation.
++ In opposite to that, JS-Joda-Time is a standalone date and time implementation.
 It brings concepts like a LocalDate that allows to handle dates like birthdays or holidays in a clean and error-safe way, especially if this dates are persisted to an external server.

-+ Joda.js is immutable.
++ JS-Joda-Time is immutable.
 Immutability aligns well with pure functions and with the architecture of frameworks like React and Flux.

-+ Joda.js is a port of the sophisticated, robust and domain-driven API of Joda-Time (to be more precise of the jdk8 java.time package).
++ JS-Joda-Time is a port of the sophisticated, robust and domain-driven API of Joda-Time (to be more precise of the jdk8 java.time package).

 ## Getting started

 The library is in a very early state, far away from productive.
-But you are very welcome to play around with Joda.js and to give your feedback.
+But you are very welcome to play around with JS-Joda-Time and to give your feedback.
 Please check the tests and the API Documentation for the current state of development.

 ### Node